jakob-bagterp/colorist-for-python/docs/reference/ansi-escape-codes.md

 ## Overview of Standard Colors
 ### Color Codes and Building Blocks
 All ANSI escape sequences follow the same pattern.
-The sequence `\x1b[31m` can be broken down into:
+For example, the sequence `\x1b[31m` can be broken down into:

 * `\x1b[`: Starts sequence, also called the Control Sequence Introducer (CSI)
 * `31`: The color code